Prague has become a very popular tourist destination in recent years and has a lot to offer visitors.

 Other Playgrounds Include:

-- The Franciscan Monastery garden and playground close to Wenceslas Square
+- The Franciscan Monastery garden and playground are close to Wenceslas Square

 - Certovka by Charles Bridge

 8. Find Live Music

 From free music to fancy concert halls, there is most likely music to your taste to be found in Prague.